kairemUH/kaimatsusaka.github.io/essays/smart-questions.md

 }
 ```

-This code doesn't even compile.
+The code doesn't even compile.
 The asker says nothing else in the post, doesn't make it clear what he really wants and shows no real understanding of what he is asking.
 On inspection, it seems as though this was probably a homework prompt, and he just copied and pasted it with his non functioning code.
 It can also be inferred that what he is really asking for is to take two numbers from a user console input and then add them together.
 He could have specified this, but didn't, and in doing so made no real effort to communicate what he was confused about.
 Even if this was what he was after, he could have easily google searched this question and gotten many answers, but never made any attempt to do so.
 Questions like this show a poor ability to communicate a cohesive question, and in this instance, it can make the asker seem lazy.